4.6 – Adding a second Y axis

 Make the plots

 At last, here’s the code for adding a second Y axis.
 Code modified from https://www.r-bloggers.com/r-single-plot-with-two-different-y-axes/.
-The work flow begins by setting parameters of the plotting window, creating the first plot, followed up by adding the second plot (par=TRUE
+The work flow begins by setting parameters of the plotting window, creating the first plot, followed up by adding the second plot (par=TRUE), setting graphing elements, then adding labels and a legend.

 First plot example: Total number of hurricanes by decades, with Temperature Index by decades.
-Number of hurricanes represented on first (left) axis and Temperature Index represented on second (right) axis (Fig. 3).
+Number of hurricanes represented on first (left) axis and Temperature Index represented on second (right) axis (Fig 3).

 par(mar = c(5,5,2,5))